TusharChugh/ExperimentsWithBits/ScrabbleWithStuff/README.md

 3. For placing special tile
 Select the tile which you purchased from combo box.
 Put the coordinate in the text box.
 Finally, click on place tile button.

-Design documents in updated_design_documents folder and new documents in milestoneC_docs folder

-Re-evaluate all the design documents please :-)